forem/forem/README.md

 peers, customers, fanbases, families, friends, and any other time and space where people need to come together to be part of a collective.
-[See our announcement post](https://dev.to/devteam/for-empowering-community-2k6h) for a higher level overview of what Forem is.
+[See our announcement post](https://dev.to/devteam/for-empowering-community-2k6h) for a high-level overview of what Forem is.

 [dev.to](https://dev.to) (or just DEV) is hosted by Forem.
 It is a community of software developers who write articles, take part in discussions, and build